Camping

 The Enertech 130 W Panel with accessories

-The device has five smallish panels, with four of them having a stand.
-The fifth panel has a zippered bag for the cable from the panel.
+The device has five smallish sections, with four of them having a stand.
+The fifth section has a zippered bag for the output cable.
 The cable has a grey Anderson connector to connect to the MPPT controller.
 The output from the MPPT controller has a red Anderson connector which connects to the extension cable.
 The other end of the extension cable has another grey Anderson connector.
-In order to connect to the Jackery battery box, I had to purchase a grey Anderson to 8 mm barrel plug adaptor.
+In order to connect to the Jackery 500, I had to purchase a grey Anderson to DC7909 barrel plug adaptor.

 The Enertech 130 W Panel in my garden